TPCL: Task Progressive Curriculum Learning for Robust Visual Question Answering: Evaluation

 \section{Evaluation}

-We start by evaluating TPCL performance in out-of-distribution (Sec.\ref{sec:eval_robust_vqa}) and in-distribution (Sec. \ref{sec:eval_indist}) datasets.
+We start by evaluating TPCL performance in out-of-distribution and in-distribution datasets.
 We report the performance compared to SOTA approaches.
-Then, in Sec \ref{sec:eval_backbone_sense}, we evaluate TPCL backbone sensitivity by testing on three standard VQA backbones.
-An ablation of the distributional difficulty is conducted in (Sec.\ref{sec:eval_dist_difficulty}).
+Then, we evaluate TPCL backbone sensitivity by testing on three standard VQA backbones.
+An ablation of the distributional difficulty is conducted.
 Finally, we show TPCL performance in a low data regime.
-We include a qualitative evaluation and additional ablations in \ref{sec:appendix}.
+Due to the page limit, we include a qualitative evaluation and additional ablations in the appendix.

-\textbf{Datasets and Metrics. } \update{To evaluate our method in robust VQA in OOD, we use standard benchmark VQA-CP v2 and VQA-CP v1 datasets \cite{agrawal2018don} where the answer distribution of the training set is significantly different from those in the test set.
-We consider VQA v2 dataset \cite{goyal2017making} for in-distribution evaluation }.
-Following \cite{agrawal2018don}, we use the standard evaluation metrics \cite{antol2015vqa}.

-\textbf{Baselines. }TPCL is a model-agnostic training strategy that can be applied to different VQA backbones.
-To test the performance gains on TPCL, we use the following backbones; UpDn \cite{anderson2018bottom}, SAN \cite{yang2016stacked}, and LXMERT \cite{tan2019lxmert}.
-These standard backbones have two branches, one for image encoding and the other for question encoding.
-They represent a diverse cohort of DL architectures.
-Thus, serving as a suitable playground for testing the consistency of TPCL across different architectures.
-We used the standard public implementation of the backbones.
-We follow the previous works \cite{wen2023digging, cadene2019rubi, ramakrishnan2018overcoming, zhu2020overcoming} for visual and language data pre-processing.
-For more details of the preprocessing see Section \ref{sec:implementation}.

-\textbf{Implementation Details. }Before applying our TPCL to each of the backbones above, we first split the target dataset into tasks based on the question type $\tau$.
-This results in $65$ subsets.
-As explained in Section~\ref{sec:method}, TPCL framework allows for different instantiations based on the chosen difficulty measure and the pacing function.
-We consider the following variants of TPCL: